biicode/docs/install/development_tools/desktop/cpp_win.rst

 Assisted installation
 ---------------------

-The command ``bii setup:cpp´´ will try to automatically download, launch installer and configure the environment for you, for CMake, MinGW and Notepad++.
+The command ``bii setup:cpp`` will try to automatically download, launch installer and configure the environment for you, for CMake, MinGW and Notepad++.
 Execute the command and follow instructions.
 You might need to re-run the command after closing the console, to check everything went OK.

 .. code-block:: bash